carrot-kpi/data-manager/README.md

 - `DB_CONNECTION_STRING`: a connection string to a Postgres database.
 - `JWT_SECRET`: the secret used to sign the issued JWTs.
 It's of utmost importance to keep this value secret.
+- `DISABLE_IPFS_PERSISTENCE`: whether or not to actually upload data to IPFS on persistence API calls.
+If this is `true`, the service will never upload any data to IPFS and only work on S3.
-- `W3UP_PRINCIPAL_KEY`: a key identifying a principal that was previously delegated by a w3up space owner to access the space itself.
+- `W3UP_PRINCIPAL_KEY (optional on condition)`: a key identifying a principal that was previously delegated by a w3up space owner to access the space itself.
+This can be left undefined if `DISABLE_IPFS_PERSISTENCE` is set to `true`
-- `W3UP_DELEGATION_PROOF`: a proof that proves the delegation of `store` and `upload` capabilities from a space owner to the previously given principal key (the proof also contains the space the delegation was given on).
+- `W3UP_DELEGATION_PROOF (optional on condition)`: a proof that proves the delegation of `store` and `upload` capabilities from a space owner to the previously given principal key (the proof also contains the space the delegation was given on).
+This can be left undefined if `DISABLE_IPFS_PERSISTENCE` is set to `true`
 - `S3_ENDPOINT (optional)`: an endpoint to an S3 server.
 - `S3_BUCKET`: the S3 bucket in which to store data.
 - `S3_ACCESS_KEY_ID`: the access key used to authenticate to the S3 API.